 • Can you send me one of your scripts?

 I can do better than that — download one for yourself.

 • Can you send me one of your pitches?

 No, sorry.
 And honestly, it probably wouldn't be much use to you.
-I tend to write overly long and detailed pitches, and different editors will have different preferences for types and styles of pitch anyway.
+My pitches are often five times longer than they should be, and different editors will have different preferences for style of pitch anyway.
 If you want to see what a pitch looks like because you're submitting to an editor, the best thing you can do is ask that editor for a sample of one they consider to be ideal, and follow its format as closely as possible.

 • What's your writing process?